nodetec/relayrunner/docs/server/remote-access.md

 The `authorized_keys` file contains all of the public keys that have been copied to the relay and is located in the `$HOME/.ssh` directory.

-If you ever want to remove a public key, then open the `authorized_keys` file, delete the line containing the public key you want to remove, and save the file.
+If you ever want to remove a public key, open the `authorized_keys` file, delete the line containing the public key you want to remove, and save the file.

 ### Login

-Now you can login to your relay and you shouldn't be prompted to enter a password since you're using public key authentication:
+Now you can login to your relay, and you shouldn't be prompted to enter a password since you're using public key authentication:

 ```bash
 ssh root@relayrunner.xyz